NVIDIA/cuda-quantum/docs/sphinx/specification/quake-dialect.md

 Where `I` is the identity operator.
 Now note that a naive implemention of this optimization for Quake would optimize away both `quake.h` operators being applied to `%q0`.
-Such an implementation would have missed the fact that a measurement is being applied to the vector, `%qvec`, which contains `%q0`.
+Such an implementation would have missed the fact that a measurement is being applied to the vector, `%veq`, which contains `%q0`.

 Of course it is possible to correctly implement this optimization for Quake.